dreamerslab/node.rmdir/Readme.md

 # rmdirr

-Remove all files in the given path recursively
+Remove all files in the given path recursively.